 Overview:

 Visual mental imagery refers to the ability to conjure images in one’s mind’s eye.
-It is an ability that seems to support important human behaviors in many contexts.
+This allows people to process visual material above and beyond the constraints of a current point-of-view; for example, a person could imagine, using their mind’s eye, how something might look in a different color, or what it’d look like if it were made from a different material or rotated and seen from a different perspective.
+Mental imagery seems to support important human behaviors in many contexts.
 For example, people report visualizing routes and maps when planning a route or giving directions.
 They report visualizing movements, such as swinging a bat, to prepare for an actual action.
-They also report visualizing rotating objects in order to consider how an object might fit into a receptacle or clear a barrier.
+They also report the mental rotation of objects in order to consider how an object might fit into a receptacle or clear a barrier.

 This video demonstrates how to use the mental rotation procedure in order to investigate visual mental imagery.